jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/advisories/policy/index.md

 The vulnerability types that we would process are the ones defined in our [findings classification](https://docs.fluidattacks.com/criteria/vulnerabilities/).
-However, vulnerabilities that don’t fit on this classification will be also reviewed if there is an evidenced risk.
+However, vulnerabilities that don't fit on this classification will be also reviewed if there is an evidenced risk.

 ## Disclosure process